 Our all-in-one project management tool launched “Hive Mail” earlier this year, which integrates your Gmail or Outlook inbox into your Hive App with ease.
 So instead of toggling between tons of windows, drafts and apps, you can work quickly in Hive.
 Another bonus to sending and receiving messages with Hive Mail is that you can quickly create an action card out of an email to get started on next steps — this will help limit delays and expedite follow-ups.

 Front is the collaborative email app that helps teams work more efficiently together.
 With Front, you have a single platform for all your work communications — email, SMS texts, live chats, social media, and more.
 You can assign and comment on messages to work together internally, and you can connect Salesforce, Asana, Jira, and all your favorite apps to manage them all in one place.
-With efficiency tools and inbox automations, teams save 6 hours a week per person on average with Front.
+With these tools and inbox automations, teams save 6 hours a week per person on average with Front.

 You know that moment after you press send on an email and immediately realize there was a glaring typo?
 It’s the worst, but we’ve all been there.
-And Grammarly is the solution!
+And Grammarly is the solution.
 This tool is an AI-powered writing assistant that you can hook up to Gmail and Outlook to help you revise grammar, tone and style in any of your emails.
 It’s basically like having a built-in proofreader at your desk.
 Having this tool at your disposal can help increase response rates and increase overall email creation speed.
-Win win.

 This tool is an email tracking and analytics app that lets you see when recipients open your emails, links, and attachments.
 Yesware can notify you when someone opens your email, and can provide information on how much time someone spent viewing your attachments, which is super useful.
 Yesware also has a great template feature, which lets you build email frameworks that you can then utilize across a variety of emails for continuity.
 We find Yesware especially useful in a PR or sales role, where you’re pitching a product or coverage — the tool makes it easy to see who has engaged with your mail, where you should follow-up, and how you should rework your messaging.

 Everyone loves Zoom, and for good reason.
-It’s totally helping revolutionize the remote work movement, and keeps everyone connected seamlessly.
+It’s totally revolutionizing the remote work movement, and keeps everyone connected seamlessly.
 With the Zoom x Gmail extension, you can change any GChat into a Zoom video meeting, make any Google Calendar invitation a Zoom meeting, or create a Zoom meeting for a specific email chain with the click of a button.
-With the extension, you can start the meeting immediately, or plan to have it in the future.
+With the extension, you can also start the meeting immediately, or plan to have it in the future.

 Hopefully, with the help of these tools, you can drastically reduce time spent in your inbox, increase email opens, and transform your overall productivity.
 While we’ve rounded up some of our favorites, we definitely might’ve missed some other great email tools.
 If you love any that we forgot, let us know in the comments below.